Azathothas/Stars/README.md

 - [benchkram/bob](https://github.com/benchkram/bob) – Bob is a high-level build tool for multi-language projects.
 - [benhoyt/goawk](https://github.com/benhoyt/goawk) – A POSIX-compliant AWK interpreter written in Go, with CSV support
 - [bensadeh/circumflex](https://github.com/bensadeh/circumflex) – 🌿 It's Hacker News in your terminal
-- [berty/berty](https://github.com/berty/berty) – Berty is a secure peer-to-peer messaging app that works with or without internet access, cellular data or trust in the network
 - [bfenetworks/bfe](https://github.com/bfenetworks/bfe) – A modern layer 7 load balancer from baidu
 - [billcoding/sshpass](https://github.com/billcoding/sshpass) – A sshpass implementation for Linux and Mac in Go
 - [binwiederhier/ntfy](https://github.com/binwiederhier/ntfy) – Send push notifications to your phone or desktop using PUT/POST